Docs

 While Verification Controls provide significant benefits, there are some current limitations:

-• Limited to Card Payments: Verification Controls currently apply only to card payment method, and the outcome is a declined transaction during checkout.
+• Limited to card payments: Verification Controls currently apply only to card payment methods, and the outcome is a declined transaction during checkout.

 Configuring Verification Controls in Chargebee

 Verification Controls enable you to create rules that determine which payments to decline or take other actions on.
-To get to the Verification page, follow these steps:
+To access the Verification page, follow these steps:

 2. Go to Settings > Configure Chargebee > Payment Gateways.